What is Big Cake Bake?

 There are several ways you can deposit the money you have raised from your Big Cake Bake event.

-b) Cheque or Money Order – Please send Cheques/Money Orders made payable to ‘Australian Red Cross’ to Australian Red Cross, Big Cake Bake 2016, GPO Box 4343, Melbourne VIC 3001.
-If your supporters require a receipt make sure to fill out their details on the Receipt Request Form (enclosed in your kit) and attach it with your cheque.
+b) Cheque or money order — Please send cheques/money orders made payable to ‘Australian Red Cross’ to Australian Red Cross, Big Cake Bake 2017, GPO Box 4343, Melbourne VIC 3001.

-e) Encourage your donors to donate directly to your fundraising page – Share the link to your online fundraising page via email and social media to everyone attending your Big Cake Bake event.
-Once they visit your page, tell them to click on the green ‘Give Now’ button.
+e) Encourage your donors to donate directly to your online fundraising page — share the link to your online fundraising page via email and social media to everyone attending your Big Cake Bake event.
+Once they visit your page, tell them to click on the red ‘Sponsor Me’ button.
 Donors can pay directly to your page, leave messages of support and will automatically receive a tax receipt for their donation.

 Are funds raised from Big Cake Bake tax deductible?